 Facts: Barack Obama lived in Indonesia for 4 years from age 6-10 with his mother and his stepfather Lolo Soetoro, an Indonesian national.
 Barack Obama visited Pakistan in 1981.

 Theory: Obama was adopted by his stepfather and naturalized as an Indonesian citizen and obtained an Indonesian passport.
 Because Pakistan was off limits to Americans in 1980, Obama must have used an Indonesian passport.

-Analysis: There is no legal documentation yet presented that Barack Obama was naturalized in Indonesia, nor that he held an Indonesian passport.
-His adoption and naturalization is inferred from a school registration form that lists his name as Soetoro and his citizenship (translation verified) as “Indonesian”.
+Analysis: There is no legal documentation yet presented that Barack Obama was naturalized in Indonesia, adopted by his stepfather, nor that he held an Indonesian passport.
+His adoption and naturalization is inferred from a school registration form that lists his name as Soetoro and his citizenship (translation verified) as “Indonesian.”

 The story of the travel ban for US Citizens to Pakistan seems to be an urban legend.
 There is a contemporary article in the New York Times of an American reporter traveling from India to Pakistan in mid 1981.

 Good rail service also connects Lahore with other major Pakistani centers.
 It is possible to cross from India to Pakistan by train from Amritsar and Delhi, but border procedures can be long and complicated.
 A road crossing at Wagah is also open for a few daylight hours.
 Check schedules, and allow several extra hours for border formalities.

 Tourists can obtain a free, 30-day visa (necessary for Americans) at border crossings and airports…